 In our opinion, the Focusrite Scarlett 18i20 is the best audio interface for drummers that are looking for something affordable while still maintaining great sound quality.
-Even though the company is known for its high-end products, their Scarlett series really brings quality at somewhat cheaper price-range.
+Even though the company is known for its high-end products, their Scarlett series really brings quality at a somewhat cheaper price range.

-As for hardware, it will pack 8 combination inputs (2 in front, 6 in back), 10 ¼” outputs, MIDI in/out, as well as 8 volume knobs for inputs, LED input panel and 2 headphones inputs and volume knobs.
+As for hardware, it packs 8 combination inputs (2 in front, 6 in back), 10 ¼” outputs, MIDI in/out, as well as 8 volume knobs for inputs, LED input panel, and 2 headphones inputs and volume knobs.
 However, you can also record up to 18 channels with the use of additional digital connections (S/PDIF and ADAT).

 Apart from that, it will bring a few standard buttons.
 Also, together with this interface, you can also get a pretty nice bundle of audio software along with it.

 But, the best feature of Focusrite Scarlet 18i20 is its preamps—high-quality preamps for which the company is famous for are neatly packed in and give you pristine sound, which you won’t expect at this level of equipment.

-After all that being said, it’s easy to conclude that this audio interface is a great investment at this price as it gives you versatility and quality for a rather low price.
+All that being said, it’s easy to conclude that this audio interface is a great investment at this price, as it gives you versatility and quality for a rather low price.

 2. Roland Octa-Capture USB 2.0 Audio Interface

-Our next audio interface is Roland Octa-Capture.
-This sweet little thing is offering you everything you need for serious recording or live performance while getting it all in a compact and slim case to make it easy for taking on the road.
+Our next audio interface is the Roland Octa-Capture.
+This sweet little thing is offering you everything you need for serious recording or live performance while getting it all in a compact and slim case to make it easy to take on the road.

-Even though this audio interface has a rack option, it’s main characteristic and goal is compactness.
-With standard 8 (as the name suggests) combined XLR/TRS inputs, 8 ¼” outputs as well as MIDI and S/PDIF I/O, the main difference you’ll notice from other interfaces is the lack of knobs and buttons.
-To get everything in this compact little thing, Roland had to make compromises making multi-function knobs, but together with big LED display you really won’t feel the difference.
+Even though this audio interface has a rack option, its main characteristic and goal is compactness.
+With standard 8 (as the name suggests) combined XLR/TRS inputs, 8 ¼” outputs, as well as MIDI and S/PDIF I/O, the main difference you’ll notice from other interfaces is the lack of knobs and buttons.
+To get everything in this compact little thing, Roland had to make compromises making multi-function knobs, but together with a big LED display, you really won’t feel the difference.